Kellyronan03/CA337_project/README.md

-# 2023-ca337-kellyr96
+# Sentiment Analysis Project

-This is my repository for ca337 (Data Science Application Domains 1).
+This repository contains coursework and assignments for the CA337 (Data Science Application Domains 1) module.
+The project focuses on sentiment analysis using various machine learning models.

-This is where i will complete my assignments for this module
+## Structure

+- `data/` - Contains datasets and related documentation.
+- `docs/` - Project reports and documentation.
+- `src/flask/` - Flask web application for sentiment prediction, including trained models and feature files.
+- `src/notebooks/` - Jupyter notebooks for assignments and exploratory analysis.